yueyueL/CitationImpact/README.md

 ## What It Does

-CitationImpact analyzes your research citations and identifies:
+CitationImpact analyzes your research citations and generates **grant-ready impact statements**:

+- 📋 **Grant Impact Summary** – Copy-ready statements for proposals & tenure files
-- 🎯 **Influential citations** – Papers that build on or extend your methodology
+- 🏆 **Highly-Cited Papers** – Papers with 100+ citations that cite YOUR work
-- 👥 **High-profile scholars** – Prominent researchers (by h-index) citing your work
+- 👥 **High-profile scholars** – Prominent researchers (by h-index & total citations) citing your work
 - 🏛️ **Institution breakdown** – Universities (with QS/US News rankings), Industry, Government
 - 📚 **Venue quality** – Top-tier journals/conferences (CORE, CCF, h-index rankings)
+- 📈 **Citation velocity** – Track your impact over time with timeline visualization
+- 🔗 **Clickable links** – Every author and paper is linked to their profile
-- 💾 **Smart caching** – Never wait twice for the same analysis
+- 💾 **Smart caching** – Never wait twice for the same analysis (user-controlled refresh)

 ---